ingo/ingo.github.io/_recipes/coconut_chicken_curry.md

 time: 1.5 hours
 title: Coconut Chicken Curry
 ---

+This dish gets even better after resting in the fridge, making it an ideal weeknight meal that can last days.
+There’s plenty of coconut milk broth to spoon over rice or noodles.
 This dish from “Burma Superstar” by Desmond Tan and Kate Leahy needs time on the stove but not much attention.
 At his restaurant, Burma Superstar in Oakland, Calif., Mr. Tan also serves this with platha, a buttery, flaky Burmese flatbread, for dipping.

 ### Ingredients